Configuring Windows 11 Insider Previews for Optimal Performance: A Practical Guide

 How I handle it

-- Toggle Copilot off if the test focuses on raw UI performance.
+- Turn Copilot off if the test focuses on raw UI performance.

 - If testing Copilot features, enable them on a machine with a fast CPU and plenty of RAM.